gebn/beam/README.rst

     $ beam --help
     usage: beam [-h] [-V] host attributes [attributes ...]

-    A lightweight Python wrapper for the SolusVM client API.
+    A lightweight wrapper for the SolusVM client API.

     positional arguments:
       host           the identifier of the host whose information to retrieve